inductiva/docs/docs/recipes/2.storage-related/sections/delete-unwanted-files.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Cleaning Up After Simulations
 description: ""
 seo:
  title: “”
  description: “”
 ---

-# Cleaning Up After Simulations

 Simulations often generate a large number of temporary or intermediate files that are only useful during runtime.
 These files can consume significant